OmegaAOL/cerulean/README.md

 # What's present and what works

-- You can login and send a (text) post to Bluesky using either File -> New Post (Ctrl+T) or by using the Quick Post bar.
+- You can login and send a post to Bluesky using either File -> New Post (Ctrl+T) or by using the Quick Post bar.
+- You can paste and upload images to use in your post.
 - You can set a digital signature for your posts in Tools -> Options.
+- You can reset your password by going to Login -> Forgot Password.
+- You can connect to non-Bluesky PDS hosts.
-- You can search for other posts on Bluesky, but you will receive a pure JSON result - difficult to parse.
+- You can search for other posts on Bluesky.
+Results are saved to a text file.
-- You can get your main "Following" feed, and get custom feeds with the Feed Selector, but - like Search - the result is pure JSON for now.
+- You can get your main "Following" feed, and get custom feeds with the Feed Selector.
+Results are saved to a text file.

 # A note on security